cedricss/server-monitor/Tutorial-Part-1.md

     import stdlib.themes.bootstrap.{css, icons, responsive}

-We compile and restart the server to appreciate the easy style improvement!
+We restart the server to appreciate the style improvement.

 Get the [source code at this step on github](https://github.com/cedricss/server-monitor/blob/34985981fa40de13c5a9f371f32be2a172e70621/main.opa).